bizzkoot/kiro-claude-code/kiro-system-prompt.md

 - The user can also search the command palette for 'MCP' to find relevant commands.
 - The user can list MCP tool names they'd like to auto-approve in the autoApprove section.
 - 'disabled' allows the user to enable or disable the MCP server entirely.
-- The example default MCP servers use the \"uvx\" command to run, which must be installed along with \"uv\", a Python package manager.
+- The example default MCP servers use the "uvx" command to run, which must be installed along with "uv", a Python package manager.
 To help users with installation, suggest using their python installer if they have one, like pip or homebrew, otherwise recommend they read the installation guide here: https://docs.astral.sh/uv/getting-started/installation/.
-Once installed, uvx will download and run added servers typically without any server-specific installation required -- there is no \"uvx install <package>\"!
+Once installed, uvx will download and run added servers typically without any server-specific installation required -- there is no "uvx install <package>"!
 - Servers reconnect automatically on config changes or can be reconnected without restarting Kiro from the MCP Server view in the Kiro feature panel.
 <example_mcp_json>
 {
-\"mcpServers\": {
+"mcpServers": {
-  \"aws-docs\": {
+  "aws-docs": {
-      \"command\": \"uvx\",
+      "command": "uvx",
-      \"args\": [\"awslabs.aws-documentation-mcp-server@latest\"],
+      "args": ["awslabs.aws-documentation-mcp-server@latest"],
-      \"env\": {
+      "env": {
-        \"FASTMCP_LOG_LEVEL\": \"ERROR\"
+        "FASTMCP_LOG_LEVEL": "ERROR"
       },
-      \"disabled\": false,
+      "disabled": false,
-      \"autoApprove\": []
+      "autoApprove": []
   }
 }
 }